Many people enjoy eating between meals. Snacking can help you meet your nutrition needs and help satisfy hunger throughout the day.

 Your need for snacks depends on your age, health, weight and activity level.
 Not everyone needs snacks.

 Tips for Healthy Snacking

-- Use Canada's Food Guide to help you plan your snacks.
-Include foods from 1 or 2 of the food groups when you snack.
-To view Canada's Food Guide visit www.hc-sc.gc.ca/fn-an/food-guide-aliment/index-eng.php.
+- Include foods from 1 or 2 of the food groups in Canada’s Food Guide when you snack.
+To view Canada’s Food Guide visit www.hc-sc.gc.ca/fn-an/food-guide-aliment/index-eng.php.

 - Wash your fruits and vegetables before storing them in the fridge.
 This makes them easier to grab quickly when you are hungry.

 - Leftovers can make great snacks.
-After meals, take leftovers and package them into smaller "snack" sized containers and store them in the fridge or freezer.
+After meals, package leftovers into smaller “snack” sized containers, date and label the containers, and store them in the fridge or freezer.

-- Packaged foods often contain more than 1 serving in a container.
-Check the label to find the amount of food in 1 serving.
+- Packaged foods often contain more than 1 serving.
+Check the label to find the amount of food equal to 1 serving.
 Take the amount you want to eat out of the package and put the rest away.

-- Include water, milk or soy beverage with snacks to help you feel more satisfied.
+- Include water, milk or unsweetened fortified soy beverage with snacks to help you feel more satisfied.

 Healthy Snack Ideas

 Snacks can be healthy and satisfy your hunger.
-Ideas for smaller snacks, which have less than 150 calories, include:
+Ideas for smaller snacks include:

 - Fresh or frozen berries (125 mL or ½ cup) or a whole piece of fruit such as a banana or apple